opencompany/www.opencompany.org/_i18n/en/about/index.md

 funded [on Gittip](https://www.gittip.com/OpenCompany/), and we communicate primarily [using GitHub](https://github.com/opencompany/www.opencompany.org/issues).
-Some of us can be found on the initiative's IRC channel on freenode: #opencompanybiz.
+Some of us can be found on the initiative's IRC channel on freenode: ##opencompany.

 ### Funding